 - Transrectal ultrasound: A procedure in which a probe that is about the size of a finger is inserted into the rectum to check the prostate.
 The probe is used to bounce high-energy sound waves (ultrasound) off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.

 - Transrectal magnetic resonance imaging (MRI): A procedure that uses a strong magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 A probe that gives off radio waves is inserted into the rectum near the prostate.
 A transrectal MRI is done to find out if the cancer has spread outside the prostate into nearby tissues.

 When prostate cancer has been diagnosed, tests are done to find out if cancer cells have spread within the prostate or to other parts of the body.
 There are three ways that cancer spreads in the body.

 - The cancer spreads from where it began by growing into nearby areas.

 Different types of treatment are available for patients with prostate cancer.
-They range from Surgery, to Radiation Therapy, to Hormone therapy and Chemotherapy.
-Radiation Therapy (both external and internal) may be used as a first treatment for cancer or as ancillary to other treatments, especially surgery.
+They include Surgery, Radiation Therapy, Hormone therapy and Chemotherapy.
+Radiation Therapy (both external and internal) may be used as a first treatment for cancer or be ancillary to other treatments, especially surgery.

 If the cancer is advanced, Radiation therapy may be used to help keep the cancer under control for as long as possible and to help prevent or relieve symptoms.

-Depending on the exact characteristics of the tumor, Radiotherapy treatments for prostate cancer can last from 6 to 8 week.
+Depending on the exact characteristics of the tumour, Radiotherapy treatments for prostate cancer can last from 6 to 8 weeks.